StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_subset_in_range.md

 +-------+
 ```

-Example 2: Obtain subset elements from the BITMAP value with elements value in the range 1 to 100, the end value exceeds the maximum element value of the BITMAP value and all the matching elements are returned.
+Example 2: Obtain subset elements from the BITMAP value with elements value in the range 1 to 100.
+The end value exceeds the maximum length of the BITMAP value and all the matching elements are returned.

 ```Plaintext
 select bitmap_to_string(bitmap_subset_in_range(bitmap_from_string('1,1,3,1,5,3,5,7,7,9'), 0, 100)) value;